Choose a date to see seats and pricesSee All Events

 Our performances will comply with all Public Health Orders and adhere to our epidemiologist-approved COVID-Safe Plan, including any requirement at the time of the performance that audience members be vaccinated.

-Fifteen years ago a gypsy woman was burnt at the stake for allegedly bewitching a child of the noble di Luna family.
-The gypsy’s daughter, Azucena, witnessed her mother’s death and swore revenge.
+Fifteen years ago a Romani woman was burnt at the stake for allegedly bewitching a child of the noble di Luna family.
+The Romani woman’s daughter, Azucena, witnessed her mother’s death and swore revenge.
 She stole the child’s brother, intending to throw him into the flames of her mother’s still burning pyre.
 In her frenzy she mistakenly murdered her own child.
 She was horrified by her mistake but chose to bring up the young Count as her own child in the knowledge that one day she might achieve her revenge upon the child’s real family.

 Scene i: A Nationalist Barracks during the Spanish Civil War — night